dart-lang/language/working/macros/feature-specification.md

 lead to undefined behavior.

 For example, it is OK to cache the result of an expensive computation in global state, assuming the result would always be the same.
+However it would not be advisable to cache information pertaining to the observed state of a program.

-But it would not be advisable to cache information pertaining to the observed state of a program.
 Global state should also not be used to pass such information between macros, or the phases of a given macro.

 Implementations also reserve the right to clear the global state of a macro at any time, possibly even at random.